History of Tokyo: Hibiya incendiary incident

 The Hibiya incendiary incident of 1905 started in response to Japan's negotiations with Russia after Japan won the Russo-Japanese War.
 Concessions were made to Russia, including giving them control of Sakhalin, the island Japan had taken during the war.
 Some Japanese people interpreted the negotiations as meaning Japanese people had died in the war for nothing.
 On 5 September, 30,000 protesters in Hibiya Park held a short rally, and nearby, 2,000 marched towards the Imperial Palace, causing damage and committing violence.
 Police were limited in their ability to control the riot, so the military had to stop it, after it had gone on for three days.
 By the end, 14 had died, 311 were arrested, and 70% of Tokyo's police boxes were destroyed.
 It intensified social unrest for the next decade.

-Taishō era
+Taishō era (1912–1926)

 Notable constructions from this were the Tokyo Station, Kyū-Furukawa Gardens, Meiji Shrine, and Daito Bunka University.

 In 1918, there were riots in many parts of the city over the high price of rice, a part of the inflation caused by World War I.

 In 1921, the Prime Minister of Japan, Takashi Hara, was assassinated.
 He made political parties a primary institution of Japan, and, notable to his death, wanted to reduce the military's size, and opposed the Japanese intervention in Siberia.
 On 4 November 1921, he was killed by a young rightist at Tokyo Station.